Thyroid Tests and What They Mean: Thyroid Test Results Chart

 The Misconceptions Surrounding TSH Levels and Hypothyroidism Diagnosis

 One widespread misconception is the overreliance on increased Thyroid-Stimulating Hormone (TSH) levels as a definitive indication of hypothyroidism.
 In response to low levels of thyroid hormone circulating in the blood, the pituitary gland releases this hormone.
-An increased TSH level can certainly confirm hypothyroidism, but it's an overly simplistic measure that overlooks many individuals with the condition.
+An increased TSH level can certainly confirm hypothyroidism, but it can also indicate an overactive thyroid gland, commonly associated with an overactive thyroid gland, making it an overly simplistic measure that overlooks many individuals with the condition.

-There is a growing belief that the current accepted TSH range of 1.0–4.5 is too broad, suggesting a more appropriate range would be 0.5–1.5.
-With this adjusted range, more patients could potentially receive a hypothyroidism diagnosis.
+There is a growing belief that the current accepted range of TSH levels from 1.0–4.5 is too broad, suggesting a more appropriate range of TSH levels would be 0.5–1.5.
+With this adjusted range, more patients could potentially receive a hypothyroidism diagnosis, aligning with a more accurate range of TSH levels.

 Moreover, TSH levels measured in the lab can vary throughout the day, making them less reliable as an average measure.
-Factors like monosodium glutamate (MSG) and stress can lower TSH levels, further complicating its reliability as a diagnostic tool.
+Factors like monosodium glutamate (MSG) and stress can lower TSH levels, further complicating its reliability as a diagnostic tool, which in turn can impact brain development in individuals, particularly during critical growth periods, and significantly affect overall brain development.

 TSH Levels Chart